Hey everyone!

 In the meantime, you can explore our documentation for Amelia and wpDataTables.
-You'll find loads of helpful resources, including articles and handy video tutorials on YouTube (Amelia's YouTube Channel and wpDataTables' YouTube Channel).
-These gems might just have the answers you're looking for while we're kicking back.
+You'll find tons of helpful resources, including articles and handy video tutorials on YouTube (Amelia's YouTube Channel and wpDataTables' YouTube Channel), which might just have the answers you need while we’re away.

 Thanks a bunch for your understanding and support!